Discover what are the best essential oils for nerve repair and what will work for you

-Diabetic Neuropathy – due to high blood sugar levels, nerve pathways are exposed to conditions that are not optimal for excellent neurotransmission which leads to eventual nerve damage.
+Diabetic Neuropathy – due to high blood sugar levels, nerve pathways are exposed to conditions that are not optimal for excellent neurotransmission, which leads to eventual nerve damage.
 Sensations include pins and needles, numbness, weakness, and varying degrees and quality of pain

-Shingles – nerve pain from shingles, or post-herpetic neuropathy is caused by the dormant Varicella zoster virus or Chickenpox that became active while a person’s immune system is down.
-This type of neuropathy is diagnosed when the shingles have resolved and the rashes are gone, but the moderate to severe pain is still present.
+Shingles – nerve pain from shingles or post-herpetic neuropathy is caused by the dormant Varicella zoster virus or Chickenpox that became active while a person’s immune system is down.
+This type of neuropathy is diagnosed when the shingles have resolved, and the rashes are gone, but the moderate to severe pain is still present.

 The pain that peripheral neuropathy brings about ranges from tolerable to excruciating.
-It is observed to be more painful during the night, resulting to a disrupted sleeping pattern.
+It is observed to be more painful during the night, resulting in a disrupted sleeping pattern.
 It may also lead to anxiety and depression, and overall, affecting the quality of life that an affected person lives.
 Sometimes, even high doses of medication or operations don’t work.
 Luckily, there are organic options that are safe and highly effective.
 These are also essential oils for nerve repair or neuroregeneration.

 Top Essential Oils for Nerve Damage